From Singleton Obstacles to Clutter: Translation Invariant Compositional Avoid Sets: Introduction

 To reduce this conservatism, we introduce a blockwise refinement framework in which subsets of obstacles are merged and solved jointly, and the resulting block values are again composed by pointwise minimum.
 This yields a hierarchy of conservative certificates ranging from fully reusable singleton composition to the exact clutter value, together with monotonic tightening under block merging and an exactness criterion based on the existence of a common clutter-avoiding control.

-The contributions of the paper are as follows: \begin{enumerate} \item We establish the exact sign characterization of the avoid side travel cost value function: its zero set is the complement of the avoid set, and its negative set is exactly the avoid set.
+The contributions of the paper are as follows: \begin{enumerate} \item We establish the exact sign characterization of the travel cost based, avoid value function: its zero set is the complement of the avoid set, and its negative set is exactly the avoid set.

 \item Under translation invariant dynamics, we prove that translated obstacles inherit translated value functions and translated avoid sets from a single template problem.